 Outlook is a very powerful program that is used for communication in corporate workplaces.
-It is Office email client developed by Microsoft for sending, receiving and managing your mails and other data.
+It is Office email client developed by Microsoft for sending, receiving and managing your emails and other data.
 IT uses a special type of file called PST file that maintains all your Outlook data.
-But these Outlook PST files can go weird at times at times due to improper maintenance or some unknown errors.
+But these Outlook PST files can go weird at times due to improper maintenance or some unknown errors.
 You may encounter some situations in which you might lose your PST file or your PST file might get corrupt.
 This results in loss of your vital emails, contacts and other Outlook PST file data.
 Hence, you need to be careful with the Outlook PST file.

 When working with Outlook, you need to keep a couple of things in mind.
 You can avoid such situations of corrupt PST files and you’ll find that Outlook runs more stable and more pleasant to work with.
 Here are few do’s and don’t’s that need to be kept in mind while working with your Outlook PST file:

 Backup PST file regularly: Backup stands at the top in cases of data security.
 I believe no one would like to lose their data in Outlook.
 Making a regular backup of your Outlook PST will always come in handy whenever your PST file is corrupt or deleted.
 Taking backup is as simple as copying the PST file.
 It can be done using the “Export” function of your Outlook.
 So, always do make sure you take regular PST file backup.

 Disable virus scanner integration: Integrating the virus scanner with Outlook seems to be the best option.
 But in fact, it causes a lot of issues with receiving, sending and displaying emails.
 It could even slow down your Outlook.
 Simply disable it and know the difference.
 Don’t worry about the virus protection since; you will have an on-access scanner already from the virus scanner installed on your system.